qaware/protocurl/README.md

 1. Download the latest release archive for your platform from https://github.com/qaware/protocurl/releases
 2. Extract the archive into a folder, e.g. `/usr/local/protocurl`.
-3. Add symlink to the binary in the folder: `ln -s /usr/local/protocurl/bin/protocurl /usr/local/bin/protocurl`
+3. Add symlink to the binary in the folder. e.g. `ln -s /usr/local/protocurl/bin/protocurl /usr/local/bin/protocurl` Or add the binary folder `/usr/local/protocurl/bin` to your system-wide path.
 4. Test that it works via `protocurl -h`

 #### Docker